robertmuth/Cwerg/CpuA64/README.md

 # A64 (AArch64) Encoder/Decoder

 This directory contains code for encoding and decoding A64 instructions.
+[opcode_tab.py](opcode_tab.py) contains the necessary encoding tables which are also use to generate C++ code.

-The implementation is far more complete than what is needed by [../CodeGenA64] and might be useful by itself.
+The implementation is far more complete than what is needed by the [CodeGenA64 component](../CodeGenA64) and might be useful by itself.

-It also contains an assembler that can directly generate Elf executables.
+It also contains an assembler that can directly generate Elf executables, which depends on the [Elf component](../Elf).
+Otherwise, there are no dependencies.

+Note: we deviate from the official assembler notation in several places.

-If you are working on this on a non-A64 platform installing Qemu will be invaluable see  [../TestQemu] .
+If you are working on this on a non-A64 platform installing Qemu will be invaluable see  [../TestQemu](../TestQemu).

 ## Concepts